 Types of WordPress Sites That Must Use a CDN

-However, there are certain cases wherein using one becomes imperative for a web site.
-You must leverage the power of these services if:
+However, there are certain cases where using one becomes crucial for a web site.
+You must leverage the power of a free CDN or a CDN if:

-- Your WordPress site is growing at an exponential rate.
+- Your traffic is growing at a fast rate

-- Your website is receiving a decent amount of worldwide traffic from various countries around the globe.
+- Your website is receiving a significant amount of worldwide traffic from various countries around the globe

-- You have a complex, media-heavy WordPress site containing a lot of images, videos or audio clips.
+- You have a complex, media-heavy domain containing a lot of images, videos or audio

-- Your site is prone to sudden traffic spikes, like if you have a WooCommerce-powered online shop that often experiences a load on the web server, especially during holidays and special sales.
+- Your site is prone to sudden traffic spikes, e.g. you have a WooCommerce-powered online shop that often experiences a heavy load on the webserver, especially during holidays and special sales

 - Your budget permits opting for a CDN for your WordPress site.

-Irrespective of whether you're going with a free or paid service, there are a number of key factors you should take into account when picking the right CDN for your WordPress site.
+Irrespective of whether you're going with a free CDN or paid service, there are several key factors you should take into account when picking the right CDN for your WordPress site.
 Here are the top ones to consider:

 - User-friendly Dashboard with Analytics Reporting

-- Easy Integration with WordPress, either through a plug-in or a leading caching tool.
+- Easy Integration with WordPress, either through a plugin or a popular caching tool

-- Server Availability in the regions wherefrom you’re getting a lot of website traffic.
+- Server (POPs) Availability in the regions where you’re getting a lot of website traffic from

 - Real-time Content Purging